NumEconCopenhagen/projects-2024-maltheogpeter/inauguralproject/README.md

 # Inaugural project
-This is and introduction to our InauguralProject2024 where we solve a simple Economic Model.
+This is an introduction to our InauguralProject2024 where we solve a simple Economic Model.
 The model that we solve is an Exchange Economy where we go through some simple exercises.

 The project is made by
 - Malthe Thomassen